 - Expiration After Starting: This is the time you have to watch your rental after you've started it.
 Most services only give you 24 hours, while Amazon and Google Play allow up to 48 hours to watch.

 - Platforms: The entries in this section of the chart denote which devices the service is available for.
 The first row tells you whether you can use this app on Android or iOS, and the next five rows let you know which TV platforms you can watch your purchased content on.
 One major point to note here: With the help of a service called Movies Anywhere, you can connect all of your movie libraries to extend cross-platform compatibility.
 For instance, you can tie your iTunes library to Google Play, then use the YouTube app to watch iTunes content anywhere YouTube is supported.

-- Buy & Rent from iOS: The only way to buy movies or shows on an iPhone or iPad is by using Apple's own iTunes service.
-This means that you'll have to purchase content from Amazon, Vudu, and Google Play on a different device, but you can download and play the content on your iOS device once you've bought it.
+- Buy & Rent from iOS: The only way to buy movies or shows on an iPhone or iPad is by using Apple's own iTunes service; This means that you'll have to purchase content from Amazon, Vudu, and Google Play on a different device, but you can download and play the content on your iOS device once you've bought it.

 - Allows PC Downloads: Only two of the services on this list let you download your movies and TV episodes to a computer for offline viewing.
 If you're someone who uses a computer for your binge-watching, this is something to keep in mind.

-- Discounts for Discs Owned: Vudu allows you to use the DVDs and Blu-Rays you already own to get major discounts on digital copies.
+- Discounts for Discs Owned: Vudu allows you to use the DVDs and Blu-Rays you already own to get significant discounts on digital copies.
 They even go so far as to offer package deals where you can buy a physical copy and a digital copy together for one low price, but we'll get into that in a bit more detail below.
 No other service offers such features at this time.

 - Free Content Available: Most services on this list offer free content, and they're mostly free TV episodes.
 Look out for details in the individual sections below.